amomchilov/Blog/Proper Array Iteration.md

 ## Iterating over the indices

 This is probably *not* what you need.
-I can't think of many situations in which you'd be interested in the elements of a collection, but not its elements.
+I can't think of many situations in which you'd be interested in the indices of a collection, but not in its elements.

 ### Using indices when you don't need to